cszn/DnCNN/README.md

 # Network Design Rationale

-- The residual of a noisy image corrupted by additive white Gaussian noise (AWGN) follows a Gaussian distribution.
+- Batch normalization and residual learning are beneficial to Gaussian denoising (especially for a single noise level).
+The residual of a noisy image corrupted by additive white Gaussian noise (AWGN) follows a constant Gaussian distribution which stablizes batch normalization during training.
-    * Batch normalization and residual learning are beneficial to Gaussian denoising (especially for a single noise level).

-    * Histogram of noisy patches, clean patches, and residual patches from a batch of training.
+    * Histogram of noisy patches, clean patches, and residual (noise) patches from a batch of training.
 The noise level is 25, the patch size is 40x40, the batch size is 128.

      <img src="figs/batch1.png" width="800px"/>

-    * Histogram of noisy patches, clean patches, and residual patches from another batch of training.
+    * Histogram of noisy patches, clean patches, and residual (noise) patches from another batch of training.
 The noise level is 25, the patch size is 40x40, the batch size is 128.

      <img src="figs/batch2.png" width="800px"/>

+     * Noise-free image super-resolution does not have this property.

 - Predicting the residual can be interpreted as performing one gradient descent inference step at starting point (i.e., noisy image).
     * The parameters in DnCNN are mainly representing the image priors (task-independent), thus it is possible to learn a single model for different tasks.